 Once a custody schedule is in place, there are a variety of management tools available that can help set parents up for successful co-parenting and smoother transitions between homes including online family calendars and centralized communication systems.

-Whether your custody battle case is suitable for early resolution through compromise or mediation, or whether the specific details of your situation make it likely that your child custody dispute will need to be resolved by the judge, our attorneys are here to assist you.
-We are acutely aware of the fact that child custody battle cases are frequently highly charged and extremely emotional.
+Whether your custody case is suitable for early resolution through compromise or mediation, or whether the specific details of your situation make it likely that your child custody dispute will need to be resolved by the judge, our attorneys are here to assist you.
+We are acutely aware of the fact that child custody cases are frequently highly charged and extremely emotional.
 Our family law group is focused on providing strong, sensitive, and realistic representation that is designed to assist our clients in reaching resolution in these difficult matters.